-As I sit back (head finally rested after one week of miserable jet lag), with familiar faces finally surrounding my workspace, a Mary Oliver poem shouts at me.
+As I sit back—head finally rested after one week of miserable jet lag—with familiar faces surrounding my workspace, a Mary Oliver poem shouts at me.
 One line, really.
-I'll let you figure out which one, but I can't bear leave out any stanza from one of my favorite poems, "The Summer … Continue reading On Kolkata, time and a grasshopper
+I'll let you figure out which one, but I can't bear leave out any stanza from one of my favorite poems, "The Summer Day".
+The summer wind … Continue reading On Kolkata, time and a grasshopper

 We had our second photo exhibition on July 28, 2016 in St. Augustine, Florida at DOS Coffee & Wine.
 Over one hundred people came out to support the girls and their work.
 All sales and donations support our next workshop in January 2017 in Kolkata!